foundry-rs/book/src/tutorials/solidity-scripting.md

 ![contract verified](../images/solidity-scripting%20/contract-verified.png)

-This confirms that you have successfully deployed the `NFT` contract to the Rinkeby testnet and have also verified it on Etherscan, all with one command.
+This confirms that you have successfully deployed the `NFT` contract to the Goerli testnet and have also verified it on Etherscan, all with one command.

 ### Deploying locally